abailoni/introduction-to-UM-course/content/en/homepage/course-structure.md

 {.copyright_UM}

-1) Through a guided tour, you'll explore some Unified Mindfulness techniques to discover the ones that are **most meaningful to you**, so you can apply them whenever you want.
+1) Through a guided tour, you'll explore some Unified Mindfulness techniques to discover the ones that are **most meaningful to you at this moment**, so you can apply them whenever you want.

 2) Each technique you learn may **help you deepen positive states**, such as joy, or it may help you **better address challenging states**, such as chatter in the mind.